-As an extension of the office of student leadership, the intramural program supports the College mission by providing opportunities for students to participate in a variety of sports activities.
+As an extension of the office of student leadership, the intramural program supports the University mission by providing opportunities for students to participate in a variety of sports activities.
 These activities are designed to promote exercise, leadership development, and fun.
-Throughout the year, the coordinator of student activities and intramurals plans and schedules competitive activities such as indoor soccer, pool, basketball, ping-pong, volleyball, and dodgeball.
+Throughout the year, the Coordinator of Student Leadership and Intramurals plans and schedules competitive activities such as indoor soccer, pool, basketball, ping-pong, volleyball, and dodgeball.